Skip to content

 • Optional calendar sync.
 If you enable it, calendar connection data is handled with encryption in transit and according to the integration settings you approve.

 Nothing in that list replaces on-device capture or search.
-They cover account, payment, and an optional integration. not continuous processing of your screen or microphone in the cloud.
+These exceptions cover account, payment, and optional integrations or exports you explicitly enable, not continuous processing of your screen or microphone in the cloud.

 Go deeper